SOAR-Lab/agent-traj-visualization/docs/evaluation_instructions.md

 - `Efficiency`: answer while identifying a problematic step, node, relationship, or iteration.
 - `Designs`: answer after moving between Overview, Iteration mode, Detailed mode, and raw evidence.

-For timing questions, start the timer when you begin searching for problematic parts of the trajectory in Analysis.
+For timing questions, use the time recorded by the research team.
+If you are self-evaluating, start the timer when you begin searching for problematic parts of the trajectory in Analysis.
 Stop it when you can name the problematic step, node, relationship, or iteration and explain why you chose it.

 ## Evaluation Task 1: First Impression And Navigation